smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 - that Core supports multiple-transports feature and allows Wi-Fi (TCP) transport to be used as a Secondary Transport, and
 - that Core allows video and audio services to run on Secondary Transport but does NOT allow to run them on Primary Transport.

 Note: Start Service, Start Service ACK, Start Service NAK, End Service, End Service ACK, and End Service NAK are sent on both Primary and Secondary Transports.
+Register Secondary Transport, Register Secondary Transport ACK and Register Secondary Transport NAK are sent only on Secondary Transport.
 Other Control Frames are always transferred on Primary Transport.
 (Currently, only `Transport Config Update` frame is applied.)

 ### Extension of iOS Proxy